 The Porsche was radically different from the sports cars of the time that relied on hard suspensions to vainly overcome the flexibility of their frames.
-The Porsche unified body/framework structure (not like the VW’s platform frame) was extremely rigid, allowing the rather softly independently-sprung wheels to work effectively, whether on a rough road or the racetrack.
+The Porsche unified body/framework structure was extremely rigid, allowing the rather softly independently-sprung wheels to work effectively, whether on a rough road or the racetrack.
 As such, it is the most influential sports car ever, and inspired the work that Lotus and others later took up in their quest for chassis perfection.

 But despite its storied racing successes, the 356 never lost its ability to be a perfectly practical, comfortable daily driver.
 And it explains why even today, a 356 does not feel like most old cars.
 Its rigidity and supple suspension are a stark contrast to almost all vintage sports cars.
 That is the ultimate genius of this car.